-- Reinsurance has remained available at coverage levels required by OPEEP and rates for coverage remain stable for the 2017 fiscal year. - Oregon Tort Claims Act Revisions.
+- Reinsurance has remained available at coverage levels required by OPEEP and rates for coverage remain stable for the 2018 fiscal year. - Oregon Tort Claims Act Revisions.
 Clarke vs. OHSU redefined the actual value of the statutory cap on damages in tort liability claims.
 Limits for cities and counties increased to \$666,700 per claimant and \$1.2 million per occurrence on July 1, 2015.
-The cap is again under review by the Oregon Supreme Court in the case of Horton vs. OHSU, which could result in further expansion of the limits.
+The cap increased again on July 1, 2017 to \$706,000 per claimant and \$1,412,000 per occurrence.
+The cap was further reviewed by the Oregon Supreme Court in the case of Horton vs. OHSU, which resulted favorably for Oregon local governments.
+Caselaw underlying the caps is much more stable now in that the court determined it is constitutional for the legislature to set caps on tort damages.
 OPEEP has had no claims that broach the limits under either new or old perspectives.